-If you have been a student volunteer in the past two years and would like to volunteer again, you do not need to fill out the application.
-Please contact the Volunteer Office at 304-598-4134
+- If you were a student volunteer within the past two years and you would like to volunteer again, please contact the Volunteer Services Office at 304-598-4134.

-In return, volunteers have the opportunity to learn, explore health careers, make new friends, develop new skills, and, most of all, enjoy the satisfaction that comes from helping others.
-As a volunteer, you can make a personal contribution of your time and make your hours of service something special to you.
+As a WVU Medicine volunteer, you will have the opportunity explore health careers, develop new skills, meet people in your community, and, most of all, enjoy the satisfaction that comes from helping others.

 Click to see a listing of our volunteer placement locations.

-Volunteers have a choice of morning, afternoon, or evening hours, depending on the area selected.
-The schedules consist of four-hour shifts.
-A minimum of four hours per week is all that is required to join the team.
-Volunteers are expected to commit to a minimum total of 50 hours of service.
+Volunteers have a choice of a four-hour shift during morning, afternoon, or evening hours, depending on the volunteer placement location.
+Volunteers are expected to complete at least four hours of service per week and a minimum of 50 total hours of service.

 Volunteer Orientation and Interview

-In order to provide a safe environment for both the patient and volunteers, volunteers are required to provide documentation of the following immunizations prior to start date:
+In order to provide a safe environment for both patients and volunteers, volunteers are required to provide documentation of the following immunizations prior to their start date:

-- Tuberculosis Skin test (TB): If you have not received a skin test within the past 12 months, a two step (2nd TB skin tests) will be administered 7 to 10 days after initial skin test placement
+- Tuberculosis skin test (TB): If you have not received a skin test within the past 12 months, a two-step TB skin test will be administered seven to 10 days after your initial skin test placement.

-Employee Health will administer the TB skin test, Hepatitis B immunizations (only specific locations), and Tdap vaccines.
-A questionable chicken pox history will be verified with a blood test to determine antibody levels.
-The volunteer will be responsible for the Varivax (chicken pox) vaccine if needed.
-Documentation of two separate doses is required.
-Volunteers born before 1957 will be tested for antibody levels for MMR.
-In the event a volunteer has a negative antibody titer, Employee Health will administer all vaccines except the Varivax (chicken pox) vaccine.
+Employee Health will administer a TB skin test, Hepatitis B immunizations (only specific locations), and Tdap vaccines for adult and college student volunteers.
+All vaccination records must be reviewed by an Employee Health clinician prior to obtaining any additional vaccinations.
+Chicken pox history may be verified with a blood test to determine antibody levels.
+Volunteers will be responsible for the Varivax (chicken pox) vaccine if needed, and documentation of two separate doses is required.
+Volunteers born before 1957 will be tested for antibody levels of MMR.
+In the event that a volunteer has a negative antibody titer (antibody level), Employee Health will administer all vaccines except the Varivax (chicken pox) vaccine.

-A history of receiving BCG immunizations does not exclude a volunteer from TB skin testing.
+A history of receiving tuberculosis immunizations does not exclude volunteers from TB skin testing.
 This will be reviewed with the volunteer at the time of the visit.
-In the event a volunteer has a positive TB skin test reading, the volunteer will be required to be evaluated by a physician for a chest X-ray and possible prophylactic therapy with INH.
+In the event that a volunteer has a positive TB skin test reading, the volunteer must be evaluated by a physician for a chest x-ray and possible preventive therapy.
 The cost of this treatment is the responsibility of the volunteer.
-A copy of the chest X-ray report and physician evaluation will be required prior to being approved to volunteer.
+A copy of the chest x-ray report and physician evaluation will be required prior to approval for volunteer work.

-Junior volunteers must be accompanied by a parent or legal guardian.
-The junior volunteers will be receiving ONLY a TB skin test.
-Junior volunteers must obtain any necessary immunizations from their medical provider.
-Junior volunteers with questionable or no history of chicken pox must see their medical provider for vaccination or provide documentation of positive Varicella antibody.
+Junior volunteers will only receive a TB skin test from Employee Health and must be accompanied by a parent or legal guardian.
+Any other necessary immunizations must be obtained from their junior volunteer’s medical provider.
+If a junior volunteer has no history of chicken pox or is uncertain about their medical history, he or she must see a medical provider for vaccination or provide documentation of positive Varicella antibody.

-At the completion of all required vaccinations, the Employee Health clinician will return the signed volunteer approval slip to the volunteer for delivery to the Volunteer Services Department.
+At the completion of all required vaccinations, an Employee Health clinician will return the signed volunteer approval slip to the volunteer for delivery to the Volunteer Services Office.

-Please note: Junior volunteer applicants must be accompanied by a parent during their interview and visit with Employee Health.
-All volunteers of WVU Medicine-WVU Hospitals are required to have the flu vaccine.
+Please note: All volunteers of WVU Medicine are required to have a flu vaccine.
 Flu vaccines are given at no charge to the volunteer.
-If you received a vaccine elsewhere, you must provide proof of the vaccine.
+If you received a flu vaccine elsewhere, you must provide proof of the vaccine.
 If you are actively volunteering when flu season begins, you are required to get a flu vaccine in order to continue volunteering.
-If you decide not to get the vaccine, you will be unable to volunteer until flu season is over.
+If you decide not to get a flu vaccine, you will not be able to volunteer until flu season is over.